G47mm/HylixOS/README.md

 It is because i want the traditional U*IX-like OS that is going to be free for everyone as for my goal.

+Will it be compatible with FreeDOS or MSDOS programs?
+Yes it will in fact.

 License:
 BSD-2-Clause license.